Lewis Strauss: Atomic Energy Commission chairman

 In January 1953, President Eisenhower named Strauss as presidential atomic energy advisor.
 Then in July 1953, Eisenhower named Strauss as chairman of the AEC.

 While Strauss had initially opposed Eisenhower's push for Operation Candor, his view and the administration's goals both evolved, and he endorsed the "Atoms for Peace" program, which Eisenhower announced in December 1953.
 Strauss was now one of the best-known advocates of atomic energy for many purposes.
 In part, he celebrated the promise of peaceful use of atomic energy as part of a conscious effort to divert attention away from the dangers of nuclear warfare.
 Nevertheless, Strauss, like Eisenhower, did sincerely believe in and hope for the potential of peaceful uses.
 In 1955 Strauss helped arrange the U.S. participation in the first international conference on peaceful uses of atomic energy, held in Geneva.
 Strauss held Soviet capabilities in high regard, saying after the conference that "in the realm of pure science the Soviets had astonished us by their achievements ... [the Russians] could be described in no sense as technically backward."

-In 1954, Strauss predicted that atomic power would make electricity "too cheap to meter".
+Strauss was involved in finding the site and industry partners for the start of construction, in 1954, of the first dedicated U.S. atomic electric power plant, the Shippingport Atomic Power Station in Pennsylvania; it would eventually go on-line in 1957.
+While Shippingport was a joint government-commercial collaboration, Strauss advocated for private industry taking on the development of nuclear power plants on its own.
+Strauss made public remarks in 1954 predicting that atomic power would make electricity "too cheap to meter".
 Regarded as fanciful even at the time, the quote is now seen as damaging to the industry's credibility.
 Strauss was possibly referring to Project Sherwood, a secret program to develop power from hydrogen fusion, rather the commonly-believed uranium fission reactors.
 Indeed, on the run-up to a 1958 Geneva conference on atomic power, Strauss offered substantial funding to three laboratories for fusion power research.